i2mint/i2mint/misc/logs/2024/thor.md

 * In `epythet.published_docs`, some git tools: [check_token_scopes, ensure_branch, repo_data, commit_data, default_branch_and_commit_sha](https://github.com/i2mint/epythet/blob/cc32ebe872d0742aaf151bf8978dd5594f3ef30e/epythet/tools/published_docs.py#L245).
 Should really be moved to hubcap, but put as todo only.
 * [s3dol](https://github.com/i2mint/s3dol/actions/runs/11797788730/job/32862527293#step:7:1630) not publishing because of validation.
 Seems like tests depended on something that is not there anymore.
 * Automatically created branch for all i2mint repos that are missing docs.
 But my [epythet.tools.published_docs:configure_github_pages](https://github.com/i2mint/epythet/blob/cc32ebe872d0742aaf151bf8978dd5594f3ef30e/epythet/tools/published_docs.py#L168) is not working.
 So I manually edited the pages settings to set the gh-pages as the source branch, and edited the readme to trigger CI and doc gen. The only ones left (besides `s3dol` which has CI problem) are those that don't really need docs, so I didn't process: `content, dol_cookbook, examples, i2i_scrap, py2misc, spearhead_sump`.

+This solves:

+* [ ] Look into why the `configure_github_pages` doesn't work on some repos (two reasons: missing branch (might be that the CI is still the old one) and 10 of them (`kafkaposted`, `redisposted`, etc.) for some other reason.
+Missing branch (e.g. [creek](https://github.com/i2mint/creek)).
+Othe (e.g. [kafkaposted](https://github.com/i2mint/kafkaposted).
+See "set github settings for pages" section of my "Scrap 2024" notebook for code. --> TODO: (1) Write github API script to create branches for urls that need it.
+(2) include this in CI?
+[See 2024-11-06 CI problem] (https://github.com/i2mint/i2mint/blob/main/misc/logs/2024/thor.md#2024-11-06) and attempt to a solution -- seems like it's the same problem.

 ## 2024-11-06